georgjz/georgjz.github.io/_drafts/saa03.md

 No surprises here.
 There is no need to use all 16 colors, so the last color of the palette is simply set to black.
 Since we can use any color for transparency, I simply chose a gray tone.

 Now, let's translate this by hand with the help of a hex editor.
-I prefer hyx, but you can use any editor you see fit.
+I prefer [hyx][3], but you can use any editor you see fit.
+I'll link some down in the *Links and References* section.
 Mind again that I'm doing this only for educational and demonstration purposes.
 When creating your own game assets you can, of course, rely on (automated) tools to do this step for you.

 I will take the first row of the first sprite (upper-left) and work my way from the left-most pixel to the right.
 Since we're using 4bpp, we now have 4 bitplanes: bitplane 0, 1, 2, and 3.
 Now, do we store the bitplanes in planar or intertwined format?
 The answer is both.